Ernst Mayr: Ideas

 As a traditionally-trained biologist, Mayr was often highly critical of early mathematical approaches to evolution, such as those of J.B.S.
 Haldane, and famously called such approaches "beanbag genetics" in 1959.
 He maintained that factors such as reproductive isolation had to be taken into account.
 In a similar fashion, Mayr was also quite critical of molecular evolution studies such as those of Carl Woese.
 Current molecular studies in evolution and speciation indicate that although allopatric speciation is the norm, there are numerous cases of sympatric speciation in groups with greater mobility, such as birds.
 The precise mechanisms of sympatric speciation, however, are usually a form of microallopatry enabled by variations in niche occupancy among individuals within a population.

 In many of his writings, Mayr rejected reductionism in evolutionary biology, arguing that evolutionary pressures act on the whole organism, not on single genes, and that genes can have different effects depending on the other genes present.
 He advocated a study of the whole genome, rather than of only isolated genes.
 After articulating the biological species concept in 1942, Mayr played a central role in the species problem debate over what was the best species concept.
 He staunchly defended the biological species concept against the many definitions of "species" that others proposed.

 Mayr was an outspoken defender of the scientific method and was known to critique sharply science on the edge.
 As a notable example, in 1995, he criticized the Search for Extra-Terrestrial Intelligence (SETI), as conducted by fellow Harvard professor Paul Horowitz, as being a waste of university and student resources for its inability to address and answer a scientific question.
 Over 60 eminent scientists, led by Carl Sagan, rebutted the criticism.

 Mayr rejected the idea of a gene-centered view of evolution and starkly but politely criticised Richard Dawkins's ideas:

-Mayr insisted that the entire genome should be considered as the target of selection, rather than individual genes:
+Mayr insisted that the entire genome should be considered as the target of selection (thus genome evolution) rather than individual genes: